gvwilson/thirdbit/src/fiction/bear/index.md

 Noxy stared at the newcomer.
 How did he know her name?

-The rider pulled up his battle mask.
+The rider pulled up his battle mask to reveal a young face with four parallel scars on one cheek.
 "Noxy—what are you doing here?"

 "Thokmay?"
 Noxy stared at the prince of Loghan,